+For both positive and negative emotion generation, our method is preferred over EmoEdit in human evaluations.
+Furthermore, the performance of our EmoEditor and the Large Model Series (LMS) is comparable.
+While LMS achieves slightly higher scores in positive emotion generation, the margin is narrow and largely influenced by its reliance on powerful external reasoning modules.
+In contrast, our method offers a compact and fully end-to-end solution that generalizes well across both positive and negative emotions, without the need for multi-stage processing or large-scale language models.
+Moreover, these language models are often proprietary and equipped with safety constraints, which limit their applicability in privacy-sensitive contexts.

-In addition, we show the confusion matrix of different methods for both online and in-lab experiments in Figure \ref{fig:SP_confusion_matrix} and \ref{fig:SP_confusion_matrix_inlab}.
+In addition, we show the confusion matrix of different methods in Figure \ref{fig:SP_confusion_matrix}.
 The confusion matrix provides more detailed insights into the emotion transition effects of our EmoEditor across specific emotion categories.
-From the upper quadrant of the confusion matrix, it can be observed that people prefer Neural-Style-Transfer \cite{gatys2015neural} and CLIP-Styler \cite{kwon2022clipstyler} more in the manipulation of emotions from positive to negative.
+From the upper quadrant of the confusion matrix, it can be observed that people prefer Neural-Style-Transfer (NST) \cite{gatys2015neural} and CLIP-Styler (Csty) \cite{kwon2022clipstyler} more in the manipulation of emotions from positive to negative.
 This preference may arise because these methods excel in inducing negative emotions through distortions and irregular textures on the source image.